-Divorces are filed in the Superior Court and can take anywhere from one month to several months or years to be granted, depending on the complexity of the case.
+Divorces are filed in the Superior Court and can take anywhere from 1 to several months or years to be granted, depending on the complexity of the case.

 What You Should Know: